 When you return to training it is convenient that it be progressively and correctly scheduled:

-The return to training begins with a frequency lower than 50% of the week, that is, around 3 training days.
+The return to training begins with a frequency of less than 50% of the week, that is, around 3 days of training.

 During the first 6, the frequency is increasing progressively to the proposed objective.